BryanMorfe/sectionkit/README.md

 - `CollectionSectionProvider`s have a difficult time directly interacting with the collection view and data source, further encouraging use of the `CollectionSectionController`s equivalent methods and preventing code prone to error; and,
 - Makes it easier for section providers to address and determine which content is being addressed.
 For example, for a section provider, an index path of (0, 0) always refers to the first item of its first section, regardless of its actual position in the `CollectionSectionController`.

 This is also true when implementing a delegate (`CollectionSectionControllerDelegate`) or prefetching data source (`CollectionSectionControllerDataSourcePrefetching`) on behalf of a section provider.
 Any messages it receives are sure to belong to that section provider or are to be received by all section providers.
-For example, when the delegate of a section provider receives the message `collectionSectionController(:didSelectItemAt:)` (the equivalent of `UICollectionViewDelegate`'s `collectionView(:didSelectItemAt:)`), then the index path will be relative to the section provider's content and will always be for content that belong to the section provider, whereas the method `collectionSectionControllerDidScroll(:in:)` will be received by all delegates.
+For example, when the delegate of a section provider receives the message `collectionSectionController(_:didSelectItemAt:)` (the equivalent of `UICollectionViewDelegate`'s `collectionView(_:didSelectItemAt:)`), then the index path will be relative to the section provider's content and will always be for content that belong to the section provider, whereas the method `collectionSectionControllerDidScroll(_:in:)` will be received by all delegates.

-For the reasons listed above, it is preferable to provide methods equivalent to those of the Collection View, Diffable Data Source, as well as a new delegate and prefetching data source protocols.
-The downside of that approach are of course that SectionKit must always be catching up with the new Collection View and related objects' APIs.
-However, that is preferable to accomplish the design philosophy approach.
+For the reasons listed above, it is preferable to provide methods equivalent to those of the Collection View, Diffable Data Source, as well as a new delegate and prefetching data source protocols instead of encouraging access to those resources.
+The downside of that approach are, of course, that SectionKit must always be catching up with the new Collection View and related objects' APIs.
+However, that is a preferable alterative.